Updated January 20, 2026. Originally published May 12, 2025.

 Why Government Contractors Must Defend Their Value with Strong Messaging

-In response to the Administration’s refocus, government contractors must reduce the emphasis on set-asides and status and communicate their value effectively.
+In response to administration reprioritizations, government contractors should consider reducing the emphasis on set-aside status and communicate their value effectively.
 Demonstrating how your services improve efficiency and mission outcomes is paramount—weak or overly technical messaging can dilute impact.

 Craft a compelling government contractor messaging framework by focusing on: